glennhenry/cs-notes/docs/data-structures-and-algorithms/24-shortest-path/shortest-path.md

 ### Dijkstra's Algorithm

-**Dijkstra's Algorithm** is a popular algorithm to find the shortest path between two vertices in a [weighted graph](/data-structures-and-algorithms/graph#weighted).
-Dijkstra's algorithm works by exploring the graph from the source to the target, the cost of each traversal between nodes is kept track.
+**Dijkstra's Algorithm** is a popular algorithm to find the shortest path between a source vertex to **all the other vertex** in a [weighted graph](/data-structures-and-algorithms/graph#weighted).
+Dijkstra's algorithm works by exploring the graph from the source to each target, the cost of each traversal between nodes is kept track.

 Dijkstra's algorithm explores the path systematically.
 When there are many possible paths, the algorithm prioritize the path with the currently minimum cost.
 It continues along this path before moving on to others.
 At the end, the algorithm will explore all the possible paths.